jundalisay/superb/content/en/research/bacon/learning/book-2/part-03.md

 ---

-(1) History ecclesiastical receives the same divisions with history civil.
+(1) Ecclesiastical History receives the same divisions with Civil History.
 It is further divided into:
 - history of the Church
 - history of prophecy
 - history of providence.